fall bliss salad

 Our go-to butternut squash recipe happens to be vegan and plant-based: which is fitting as a modern spin!
 Instead of rich and heavy butters and creams of the past, butternut squash soup of today can feature beautiful flavors that are fully made of plants.
 Here’s what we included in this vegan butternut squash soup recipe:

-• Fresh ginger: this is key to the nuanced fall flavor profile!
+• Yellow onion, garlic, fresh ginger and carrot: These vegetables add subtle supporting notes to this recipe.
+Fresh ginger is key to the nuanced fall flavor profile!

-The longest lead time item in this soup?
-Cutting the butternut squash!
+The longest lead time item in this soup is cutting the butternut squash!
 This squash is notoriously difficult to peel and chop.
-We recommend using a fresh butternut squash in this recipe for best results (though you can use frozen in a pinch).
-Here are some tips for best way to cut butternut squash:
+We recommend using a fresh squash in this recipe for best results, though you can use frozen in a pinch.
+Here are some tips for best way to cut it:

 • Slice off the neck first.
 Peeling and chopping the base and neck separately makes its oblong shape easier to handle.